SexGenomicsToolkit/radsex/docs/html/_sources/getting_started.rst.txt

 ::

-    radsex signif --markers-table markers_table.tsv --output-file markers.tsv --popmap popmap.tsv --min-depth 5 [ --output-fasta ]
+    radsex signif --markers-table markers_table.tsv --output-file markers.tsv --popmap popmap.tsv --min-depth 5 --groups M,F [ --output-fasta ]

 In this example, ``--markers-table`` is the table generated in the :ref:`computing-depth-table` section, and markers significantly associated with sex are saved to **markers.tsv**.
 The sex of each individual in the population is given by **popmap.tsv** (see the :ref:`population-map` section).
+Groups of individuals to compare (as defined in the :ref:`population-map`) are specified manually with the parameter ``--groups``.
 The minimum depth to consider a marker present in an individual is set to 5, meaning that markers with depth lower than 5 in an individual will not be considered present in this individual.

 By default, the ``signif`` function generates an output file in the same format as the markers depth table.
 Markers can also be exported to a fasta file using the ``--output-fasta`` parameter (see the :ref:`fasta-file` section).